Home Affordability Calculator

 How Much House Can I Afford?

 House hunting can be stressful.
 That’s why we are bringing you the “Houseculator.”
-Just input five quick numbers, and we’ll tell you how much house you could really afford.
+Just input three quick numbers, and we’ll tell you how much house you could really afford.
 This is just one example of SoFi’s suite of financial tools working better together to help you achieve your home goals.

 Preparing to buy a house?
 Call us for a complimentary mortgage consultation or get pre-qualified online.